microprediction/timemachines/README.md

      from [microprediction.org](https://www.microprediction.org/browse_streams.html).

    - **Simple k-step ahead forecasts** in functional style involving [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py).
-   Time series "models" are synomymous with functions that have a "skater" signature, facilitating "[skating](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py)".
-   One might say that skater functions *suggest* state machines for sequential assimilation of observations (as a data point arrives,
-    forecasts for 1,2,...,k steps ahead, with corresponding standard deviations are emitted).
-However here the *caller* is expected to maintain state from one invocation (data point) to the next.

    - **Simple tuning** with [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skatertools/tuning/hyper.py) facilitated by [HumpDay](https://github.com/microprediction/humpday), which provides canonical functional use of scipy.optimize, ax-platform, hyperopt, optuna, platypus, pymoo, pySOT, skopt, dlib, nlopt, bayesian-optimization, nevergrad and more.